Kneaded That

 Storage

-Store the muffins in an airtight container in the fridge for up to 4–5 days.
+• Store in an airtight container in the fridge for up to 4–5 days.
 Let them come to room temperature or warm slightly before eating for the best texture.

-To freeze, wrap each muffin individually and store in a freezer-safe bag or container for up to 2 months.
+• To freeze, wrap each muffin individually and store in a freezer-safe bag for up to 2 months.
 Thaw overnight or microwave gently before serving.

 Overhead picture of sourdough cream cheese muffins.